715 words

 Using the command shown on the screen, you can join another server with the “Worker” role to the Docker Swarm cluster.

-Please note that to prepare another server for the Docker Swarm cluster, you need to install only the Docker Engine on the new server and run the docker swarm join command with the appropriate token.
+To prepare another server for the Docker Swarm cluster, you need to install only the Docker Engine on the new server and run the docker swarm join command with the appropriate token.

 Now we will get the token for joining the new server with the “Manager” role to the Docker Swarm cluster using the command: